 If you hold shares obtained through the ESPP outside of Austria, you must submit a report to the Austrian National Bank using the form "Standmeldung/Wertpapiere".
 An exemption applies if the value of the shares as of any given quarter does not meet or exceed €30,000,000, or as of December 31 does not meet or exceed €5,000,000.
 If the former threshold is met or exceeded, quarterly obligations are imposed; if the latter threshold is met or exceeded, annual reports must be given.
-The quarterly reporting date is as of the last day of the respective quarter; the deadline for filing the quarterly reporting date is as of December 31; the deadline for filing the annual report is January 31 of the following year.
+The quarterly reporting date is as of the last day of the respective quarter; the deadline for filing the quarterly report is the 15th day of the month following the end of the respective quarter.
+The annual reporting date is as of December 31; the deadline for filing the annual report is January 31 of the following year.